Relationship-contingent self-esteem: To relationship

 RCSE is thought to be unhealthy for the relationship because it paves the way for excessive bias for negative interpretations of relationship events.
 A negative interpretive bias will in turn affect a person's behavior toward his or her partner.
 For example, since RCSE is often associated with having high levels of rejection sensitivity, the negative effects of rejection sensitivity will often damage the relationships of those with highly relationship contingent self-esteem.
 A daily diary study of members of committed romantic couple's thoughts and moods revealed that partners of highly rejection sensitive women showed notable upsurges in relationship dissatisfaction and thoughts of ending their relationships.
 In addition, being a person who is high in rejection sensitivity in a relationship predicted breakup within a year.
 When RCSE causes greater approval sex motives which in turn diminish a feeling of genuine sexual satisfaction, it may have negative consequences on the relationship by reducing sexual autonomy and satisfaction.
 This has implications not just for the individual suffering from it directly but probably also for his or her partner, who is likely to sense his or her partner's levels of sexual autonomy and satisfaction.

 Having RCSE can make a person preoccupied with his or her own perceptions of the events in the relationship and perceptions of his or her partner's behavior at the expense of considering the partner's perceptions and experience.
-Excessive rumination and preoccupation with the state of the relationship because of a sense of pressure to keep up the relationship may eat up cognitive and emotional resources, which in turn may diminish the capacity empathize with the partner's experience.
+Excessive rumination and preoccupation with the state of the relationship because of a sense of pressure to keep up the relationship may eat up cognitive and emotional resources, which in turn may diminish the capacity to empathize with the partner's experience.
 As a result, partners of individuals with RCSE may begin to distrust these individuals’ motivations and drives within the relationship.